chipsalliance/Caliptra/README.md

 The GitHub config parameters for all of the branches are documented in a [local file](https://github.com/chipsalliance/Caliptra/blob/main/GitHubRules.md).

-### Convenience repoository URLs
+### Convenience repository URLs

-All these URLs redirect into the repoositories above.
+All these URLs redirect into the repositories above.

 * [repo.caliptra.io](http://repo.caliptra.io)
 * [spec.caliptra.io](http://spec.caliptra.io)